 Here, Bruno Taut proved just what town planning is capable of: high-density housing that still provides people with a sense of nature and an expanse of space.

-The estate was Taut’s last major social housing project in Berlin.
+The Carl-Legien housing estate in Berlin, built between 1928 and 1930, is Taut's last major social housing project in Berlin..
 Exactly 1,149 apartments were built in a relatively small area around what is now Erich-Weinert-Straße.
 Most of them were small units with one-and-a-half to three rooms, not built for large families, but for single people or couples with one child at most.

 Challenges for an architect